 Advantages of the EB-5 Visa Program Part 1

 The EB-5 visa program was established to infuse foreign investment dollars into the U.S. economy.
 While the program is experiencing its share of controversy, it has been successful in helping launch a variety of financial enterprises over the years, especially in the area of real estate development.
 The EB-5 visa program requires foreign nationals to establish a business in the U.S. by investing $1 million or $500,000, if the business is located in a targeted employment area.
 The business must create 10 new jobs, including positions that were indirectly created as a result of the business.
-For more information on applying for an EB-5 visa, talk to a Tampa EB-5 immigration attorney at Trent Cotney, P.A.
+For more information on applying for an EB-5 visa, talk to a Tampa EB-5 immigration attorney at Cotney Construction Law.

 The EB-5 visa is nicknamed the “investor visa” and differs from other visas in a number of ways.
 While future iterations of this program may differ from what currently exists, here are some of the advantages: